drocheam/optrace/docs/source/usage/elements.rst

 annotates positions or elements inside the tracing geometry.
 As all markers, is has no influence on the tracing process.

-In the simplest case a :python:`PointMarker` is defined with a text string and a position for the :class:`Point <optrace.tracer.geometry.point.Point>`.
+In the simplest case, a :python:`PointMarker` is defined with a text string and a position for the :class:`Point <optrace.tracer.geometry.point.Point>`.

 .. testcode::

    M = ot.PointMarker("Text132", pos=[0.5, 9.1, 0.5])

-One can scale the text and marker with :python:`text_factor` or :python:`marker_factor`.
+The visual display of text and marker is scaled with :python:`text_factor` or :python:`marker_factor`.
 The actual size change is handled by the plotting GUI.

 .. testcode::